rjspencer/docs/theming.md

 		{/Page:EventList}

 	*Note: If a `Page` has more than one [%id] (i.e. `Page:BlogCommentView`), use a `*` for the first [%id]*

+title
+:	what to force the `<title>` of the `<head>` content on the page to be

+	accepts any string

+	default value will be based on the modules present on the rendered page

 ## Custom Pages
 Custom pages can be defined using the following syntax: